MasterKingSirPlease/ProjectReSync/Documentation/Loader.md

 | LibDeflate ``balloon`` | String compression and decompression
 | Serial ``serial`` | Manipulation of binary data into data storage, and reversing that process for execution

 Following this step, the error function is modified to display ReAync's tag and set the level to 0.
 From here, the system checks to see if the location defined at the top of the script as the variable ``settingsModule`` is valid, and if it is a ModuleScript containing a table.
 If not, the system marks that default settings will be loaded.
 Then, the local data storage dependency is loaded into the variable ``dModule``.
 Next, ``settings.DataCategory`` is validated, and if it does not exist or is not a string, the system defaults to "``ReSync``".
 The data stored within said category is retrieved with ``dModule:GetCategory(category)``.
-Alternatively, if ``settings.LocalBuild`` is set to true, the system will build itself here.
-As the compiler is not natively included with the release version of ReSync, this will throw an error if attempted by the end user.
 If the file system is unable to be found or is corrupted (more on the latter shortly), an additional step will be performed here, which is detailed below.
 Otherwise, see **init**.

 ## Archive Download
 In the event that ReSync must be obtained from the endpoint, the following steps are performed: